 On September 30, 1997, EPA issued an Action Memorandum for a non-time critical removal action at the NPI site.

 On September 30, 1998, EPA issued a UAO to conduct removal actions at the NPI Site .
-The UAO required: (1) characterization of Lagoon 1 (and annex) for design /implementation of soil vapor extraction (SVE); (2) long term O&M of the SVE at Lagoon 1; (3) implementation of the remedy for Lagoon 1 annex stockpiled soils; (4) monitoring of Lagoon 1; and (5) long-term monitoring of groundwater.
+The UAO required: (1) characterization of Lagoon 1 (and annex) for design/implementation of soil vapor extraction (SVE); (2) long term O&M of the SVE at Lagoon 1; (3) implementation of the remedy for Lagoon 1 annex stockpiled soils; (4) monitoring of Lagoon 1; and (5) long-term monitoring of groundwater.

 The third FYR report for the NPI site was signed on September 18, 2007.
 It determined that the remedial actions at operable units (OUs) 1, 2, and 3 are protective in the short term.
-Long term protectiveness for OUs 1, 2, and 3 will be achieved once groundwater clean up standards are met and effective Institutional Controls (ICs) are in place.
-Several follow-up actions were recommended which include: (1) NPI should submit a workplan to investigate the the reason that VOCs are not decreasing in several monitoring wells in the Southwest Corner of the NPI property; (2) NPI should complete an IC study and submit a workplan for implementing ICs; and (3) EPA should oversee the implementation of the IC workplan.
-The investigation has begun in the Southwest Corner of the NPI property.
-EPA, in conjunction with WDNR, is working with the PRP on implementing a Restrictive Covenant for this site.
+Long term protectiveness for OUs 1, 2, and 3 will be achieved once groundwater clean up standards are met and effective institutional controls (ICs) are in place.
+Several follow-up actions were recommended, which include: (1) NPI should submit a workplan to investigate the the reason that VOCs are not decreasing in several monitoring wells in the Southwest Corner of the NPI property; (2) NPI should complete an IC study and submit a workplan for implementing ICs; and (3) EPA should oversee the implementation of the IC workplan.
+The investigation was begun in the Southwest Corner of the NPI property.
+EPA, in conjunction with WDNR, worked with the PRP on implementing a Restrictive Covenant for this site.
 EPA also approved an 18-month trial shutdown of the extraction wells at the MRDS to determine if these wells still need to be operated in order to maintain compliance with the groundwater cleanup goals.